PurpleTree HR logo

 5. Annual review: Track changing contribution rates and adjust budgets

-When does auto enrolment pension start in Ireland?
+When did auto enrolment pension start in Ireland?

 What is the auto enrolment pension contribution rate in Ireland?

-Can employees opt out of auto enrolment pension Ireland?
+Can employees opt out of auto enrolment pension in Ireland?

 Yes.
 Employees can opt out during a two-month window after 6 months of being enrolled, and again each time contribution rates increase.
-If they opt out, they receive a refund of their own contributions but employer/Government contributions remain in their fund.
+If they opt out, they receive a refund of their own contributions but employer/Government contributions remain in their fund and continue to be invested.

 Does auto enrolment apply to part-time workers in Ireland?

 Yes, as long as they meet the eligibility criteria: aged 23–60, earning €20,000+ annually, and not already in a pension scheme.
-Hours worked don’t matter—only age, earnings, and pension status.
+Hours worked don’t matter.
+Only age, earnings, and pension status are considered.

 What happens if an employee changes jobs?

 The pension pot follows the employee to their new job under a “pot-follows-member” system.
-There’s no need to set up a new pension—NAERSA manages the transfer automatically.
+There’s no need to set up a new pension, as NAERSA manages the transfer automatically.
+If an employee is leaving due to redundancy, their auto enrolment pension pot is entirely separate from any redundancy entitlements they may be owed.

 Is auto enrolment different from PRSA in Ireland?

 Yes.
 Auto enrolment is a centralised state-run scheme with mandatory enrolment and Government top-up contributions.
-PRSAs are individual pension products offered by private providers with no Government contribution.
+PRSAs are individual pension products offered by private providers with income tax relief at marginal rates (20% or 40%) instead of a Government top-up.
 However, employees already contributing to a PRSA with employer contributions are exempt from auto enrolment.

 What is the maximum auto enrolment pension contribution in Ireland?